IMRSVDataLabs/enrichpipe/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-enrichPipe could always use more documentation, whether as part of the
+enrichpipe could always use more documentation, whether as part of the
-official enrichPipe docs, in docstrings, or even on the web in blog posts,
+official enrichpipe docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback